kamranqk/Charity_Passion_Project_-MVP/readme.md

 - C# ASP.NET MVP architecture design
 - Object relational mapping system is used to define database structure
-- LINQ to ascess database and executes CRUD operations
+- LINQ to access database and executes CRUD operations